OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' + '

-AT&T uses applications provided by **Flurry and Crittercism** to obtain information about how our U-verse App for tablet and smartphone is used on customer wireless devices. **Flurry and Crittercism** are enabled by software embedded in the U-verse App that transmits information to their respective servers for analysis and reporting.
+*   AT&T uses applications provided by **Flurry and Crittercism** to obtain information about how our U-verse App for tablet and smartphone is used on customer wireless devices. **Flurry and Crittercism** are enabled by software embedded in the U-verse App that transmits information to their respective servers for analysis and reporting.' + '

-' + '

-For more information about Flurry and its privacy policy, please go to http://www.flurry.com/about-us/legal/privacy.html.
+    ' + '*   For more information about Flurry and its privacy policy, please go to http://www.flurry.com/about-us/legal/privacy.html.
 If you do not want Flurry Analytics to collect information related to the use of the U-verse App from your device, you may opt out of Flurry data collection by going to http://www.flurry.com/user-opt-out.html, and following the instructions at the site.
 If you opt-out, Flurry will cease collection of information related to your use of the U-verse App, as well as any other application on your device that contains the Flurry software agent.

-' + '

-For more information about Crittercism and its privacy policy, please go to http://www.crittercism.com.
+    ' + '*   For more information about Crittercism and its privacy policy, please go to http://www.crittercism.com.
 If you do not want Crittercism to collect information related to the use of the U-verse App from your device, you may opt out of Crittercism data collection by going to "Settings" in the U-verse App, selecting "Diagnostics" and turning the toggle switch for "Enable Diagnostics" to "OFF".
 If you opt-out, the U-verse App will no longer send information to Crittercism.
+    ' + '
+' + '*   AD-X is a technology that anonymously measures advertising effectiveness.
+AT&T uses AD-X to measure the effectiveness of advertising shown on AT&T mobile applications.
+Learn more about AD-X, its privacy policy, and opt-out of its collection of information at https://ad-x.co.uk/dont\_track.php.
+If you opt-out, AT&T mobile applications will no longer send anonymous information to AD-X.
+' + '*   AT&T uses Google Analytics on some of its websites.
+Website visitors that don\\'t want their visit data reported by the Google Analytics JavaScript can install the Google Analytics opt-out browser add-on.
+This add-on instructs the Google Analytics JavaScript (ga.js, analytics.js, and dc.js) to prohibit sending visit information to Google Analytics.
+The browser add-on is available for most modern browsers.
+The Google Analytics opt-out browser add-on does not prevent information from being sent to the website itself or in other ways to web analytics services.
+Learn more about the Google Analytics opt-out browser add-on.
+' + '

 ' ). } function renderEchoStar() { document.write('OUR COMMITMENT.
 RESPECTING AND PROTECTING OUR CUSTOMERS\\' PRIVACY ' + '